California's Camp Fire Becomes The Deadliest In State History

 At least 42 people have died in a wildfire in Northern California that burned through the town of Paradise with shocking speed, making the Camp Fire the deadliest in state history.
 Fire crews are working to fight that blaze, along with another large wildfire in Southern California, where at least two deaths have been reported.

 President Trump has approved an expedited request for a disaster declaration for the California fires, saying he wanted "to respond quickly in order to alleviate some of the incredible suffering going on."
-The president added in a tweet, "I am with you all the way.
+Trump added in a tweet, "I am with you all the way.
 God Bless all of the victims and families affected."

 The Camp Fire in Butte County, about 80 miles north of Sacramento, has now burned 117,00 acres and is 30 percent contained, the California Department of Forestry and Fire Protection reported Monday night.
 More than 5,000 personnel are fighting the blaze, which has destroyed more than 6,400 homes and 260 commercial buildings.